 Section 210.02(g) - Polymer Modified Cationic Emulsified Asphalt is replaced with the following:

-Polymer Modified Cationic Emulsified Asphalt shall conform to AASHTO M316.
+Polymer Modified Cationic Emulsified Asphalt shall conform to AASHTO M316 except for the Penetration requirement at 77 °F which shall be a minimum 70 and maximum 140.
 The softening point shall have a minimum value of 100°F.